rishi2019194/triton-python-backend-nugraph3/README.md

 To setup the standalone C++ client side for triton, we are working within the UPS environment where we install the necessary client side libraries for interacting with the Nugraph2/Nugraph3 model deployed at the eaf-server.
 The setup commands for the UPS environment & running the C++ based client on GRPC are as follows (First clone this repo):

+  NOTE: Ensure that you first setup the Apptainer and export UPS_OVERRIDE!

   Setup the UPS environment(replace the source /products/setup command with whatever you use to set up the UPS products)

     source /products/setup